-- 1.3 Plan the team's workload to achieve objectives.
+1.3 Plan the team's workload to achieve objectives.

 Take account of operational priorities when organising work.

 Make effective use of all team members' skills when allocating work.

 Consider different working hours and patterns when allocating work.

 Consider working relationships within the team when allocating work.

-Ensure all resources are identified and their use maximised to achieve objectives. - 1.4 Ensure that all objectives have a supporting KPI to allow monitoring of performance.
+Ensure all resources are identified and their use maximised to achieve objectives.

+1.4 Ensure that all objectives have a supporting KPI to allow monitoring of performance.

 Monitor outcomes on a regular basis and take corrective action if required.

 Track and report on progress and achievements.

-- 1.1 Translate at least two operational plans into deliverable actions. - Communicate the actions to the team.
-Show how they have ensured the team members understand their roles and responsibilities. - Organise, prioritise and allocate work within the team.
-Show how they have ensured that at least two resources are used effectively. - Both monitor and manage the team to ensure actions are delivered.
+- 1.1 Translate at least one operational plan into deliverable actions.
+The plan must contain at two actions for the team. - 1.2 Communicate the actions to the team. - Show how they have ensured the team members understand their roles and responsibilities. - 1.3 Organise, prioritise and allocate work within the team. - Show how they have ensured that at least two resources are used effectively. - 1.4 Both monitor and manage the team to ensure actions are delivered.

 The actions must have been or are in the process of being delivered.

-Suggested evidence may come from (but is not restricted to): Work products showing operational plans and monitoring and managing, observation of communication to the team, witness statements confirming communication and monitoring and managing the team.
+Work products showing operational plans and monitoring and managing, observation of communication to the team, witness statements confirming communication and monitoring and managing the team.